DecLearn/declearn/docs/devs-guide/contribute.md

   develop or a release branch.
 - It may be triggered manually for any merge request commit, whether draft or not, via the online gitlab interface.

+Resources relative to CI/CD are :
+- the `.gitlab-ci.yml` configuration file
+- the resources in the `ci/` directory (e.g. `Dockerfile` to build the CI/CD custom Docker image)